 At one time it was thought that pre-school groups were something to be organised by that remote body, the Government.
 Now rural women are learning that mothers can themselves organize the groups as has been done by the women of the Chinamora tribal trust land, Goromonzi.

-Woman Adviser Mrs L Mukombiwa drops in to visit a pre-school group and chat with two teachers.
+Woman Adviser Mrs L Mukombiwa drops in to visit a pre-school group and chats with two teachers.

 A teacher plays games with pre-school children.

 The need to keep school leavers profitably occupied is becoming increasingly recognised by rural communities.

 The women of Wedza, worried by the need to find meaningful occupations for their daughter schoolleavers, have organised a group of girls to make school uniforms.
 With help from the local Council, for outlay on material, over $1 000 has been earned so far.

 The part played by the Women Advisers is that of liaison – to help women decide in which direction needs lie, perhaps health or education, and then to indicate the experts from whom advice may be sought.
 Thus their strength lies partly in the variety of specialists who are readily to hand.

 The Women Advisers work closely with educators and demonstrators in a number of different fields including the many voluntary organizations whose work is much appreciated.

 But the one person in an area who has most influence on the rural women is undoubtedly the Chief and his help and co-operation is sought at all times.
 With the support of an understanding, intelligent and far-seeing Chief the work of the women always prospers.

 Chief Charumbira and Miss Brigette de Chalain, Provincial Officer for Victoria discuss progress in the Chief’s area.